 What Fees Do Wealth Managers Charge?

 Like most financial advisors, wealth managers often charge clients using a set annual fee schedule.
-In most cases, these fees are based on a percentage of the client’s overall AUM.
+In most cases, these advisory fees are based on a percentage of the client’s overall AUM.
 Fee rates usually come in somewhere around 1%, though they can vary higher or lower than that as well.
 Clients with higher AUM levels may have lower fee rates.

 Other wealth managers may charge fixed fees, hourly fees or some combination of the two.
 However, even if your wealth manager only charges a percentage of AUM, you may be paying more than just that.
-Percentage fees don’t account for the underlying expenses associated with brokerages, funds and trading.
+Percentage fees don’t account for the underlying expenses associated with brokerage services, funds and trading.
 The only exception to this is if the wealth manager uses a wrap fee program, which involves bundling all expenses into a single annual rate.

 How to Choose a Wealth Manager